Blackout & All-Clear

 August 7th, 2011

-This entry is part 1 of 1 in the series The Vorkosigan Saga
+This entry is part [part not set] of 2 in the series The Vorkosigan Saga

 Somehow, in all my years of reading The Vorkosigan Saga, this is the first I’ve written a review for.
 That puts me in a bit of a tricky situation; namely, how do you review a series you’re more than a dozen books into?
 Do I tell you about Miles and how he is irrepressibly awesome?
 Do I explain how Bujold has taken one universe and one set of characters and branched out into almost every sub-genre of speculative fiction within it?
 Do I tell you about that universe, and its complexities, gifts and foibles?